 She had the honor of being chosen by the Delaware Water Gap National Recreation Area (NJ and PA) to design and paint two ornaments to be displayed on the White House Christmas Tree in the Blue Room honoring our National Parks, and attended the Christmas White House Artist’s Reception.
 In 2008 she was chosen as “Citizen of the Year” for her philanthropy and support of many charity and non-profit organizations with her art.

-In 1999, she won the International Migratory Bird Day Poster competition sponsored by the National Fish and Wildlife Foundation in Washington, D.C. and won the Maryland Black Bear Conservation Stamp Design, a “First Place” New York City Salmagundi Club award, a “Best Of Show” NJ Wings & Waterfowl award, numerous finalist awards, and the New Jersey Woodcock Stamp design, and commissioned to provide the artwork for “Teaming With Wildlife,” a national funding initiative in Washington D.C. to benefit all wildlife and it’s habitats to mention a few.
+In 1999 she won the International Migratory Bird Day Poster competition sponsored by the National Fish and Wildlife Foundation in Washington, DC. and won the Maryland Black Bear Conservation Stamp Design, a “First Place” New York City Salmagundi Club award, a “Best Of Show” NJ Wings & Waterfowl award, numerous finalists awards, and the New Jersey Woodcock Stamp design, and commissioned to provide the artwork for “Teaming With Wildlife”, a national funding initiative in Washington DC to benefit all wildlife and it’s habitats to mention a few.

-Carol’s artwork is licensed by American Art Images for use on many national decorative and gift items including greeting cards, calendar, canvas art, hand cut wood puzzles, cross-stitch patterns, magnetic mailbox covers, ornaments, sandstone coasters, and flags to name a few.
+Carol’s artwork is licensed by American Art Images for use on many national decorative and gift items including, greeting cards, calendars, canvas art, hand cut wood puzzles, cross-stitch patterns, magnetic mailbox covers, ornaments, sandstone coasters, and flags to name a few.

 “Painting primarily in acrylics, which are fast drying, allows me to use many techniques to achieve my goals.
 I’ve always been a student of painting light, and will continue to learn about this quality in my work, without light there is no life.
 Since my style is one of realism and fine detail, the light is what makes it real”.